AKSB-GP/BlenderLauncher/README.md

 ## Features

 **Select and Launch a Blender Version**
-  Choose a Blender version from the dropdown menu and launch it directly.
+  - Choose a Blender version from the dropdown menu and launch it directly.

 **Open a Version's Folder**
-  Open the folder of the selected Blender version.
+  - Open the folder of the selected Blender version.

 **Add a New Version**
-  Add a new Blender version by selecting its folder.
+  - Add a new Blender version by selecting its folder.
 Select a folder named "Blender 4.2" adds it to the launcher.

 **Remove a Version**
-  Remove a version from the launcher by selecting a version and pressing the remove button.
+  - Remove a version from the launcher by selecting a version and pressing the remove button.

 **Download a Version**
-  -Access Blender's official download page to add a version.
+  - Access Blender's official download page to add a version.

 ---